 When need to do dissimilar hardware clone?

-How to clone to different hardware with AOMEI Backupper?
+How to clone Windows 10 to different hardware easily?

 Step 1.
-Download AOMEI Backupper Professional, install and launch it.
+Click the download button below to install AOMEI Backupper Professional and launch it.
 Connect the SSD disk to your computer and make sure it can be detected.

 Step 2.
 Click Clone and System Clone.
 To clone disk, you can click Disk Clone.